coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 If he rolls a natural 20, the character finds it impossible to be rid of the talisman for as many months as he has points of Charisma.
-In addition, the artifact grants him one *wish* for every 6 points of the character's Charisma.
+In addition, the artifact grants him one *wish* for every 6 points of the character’s Charisma.
 It also grows warm and throbs whenever its possessor comes within 20 feet of a mechanical or magic trap.
 (If the talisman is not held, its warning heat and pulses are of no avail.)